Left Continue shopping

 Lean protein sources (turkey, fish, low-fat cottage cheese) support nutrition without overload.

-Low-fat fermented dairy (if tolerated) may soothe symptoms.
+Low-fat fermented dairy (if tolerated) may soothe discomfort.

 Warm water between meals aids digestion.